 Everything that we make is 100% open source and developed collaboratively by people from all over the world.
 Even if you're not a programmer, you can get involved and make a difference.

-The biggest way to help out elementary is with funding.
 With your help, we've been able to grow from a small group of passionate volunteers into a tiny company.
 Every little bit of help is one step closer to hiring another full-time developer.

 elementary OS is created and used by people from all around the World; help us make the experience even better by translating it into more languages.